Kindred Spirit Award Winners 2019 - kindredspirit

 Matthew Sanford has inspired and enhanced the lives of thousands by sharing the fundamental importance of the mind-body relationship.
 For him, connecting mind and body is not just a health strategy; it is a movement of consciousness that can change the world.

 After a devastating car accident, Matthew was paralyzed from the chest down.
-Despite his injuries, he became a nationally recognized Yoga teacher and workshop leader.
+Despite his injuries, he became a nationally recognized yoga teacher and workshop leader.
 He teaches at national yoga conferences, studios, and institutions around the United States.
 He teaches traditional students and is a pioneer in adapting yoga for people living with disabilities.
 The fact that he teaches people in both demographics tells you something not only about Matthew, but also about yoga.
 “We all live on a continuum of abilities and disabilities,” he says.
 “The principles of yoga apply to all people, to all bodies.”

 In 2002, Matthew founded Mind Body Solutions , a 501(c)(3) nonprofit organization dedicated to transforming trauma, loss and disability into hope and potential by awakening the connection between mind and body.